freeCodeCamp/guide/pages/docs/certificates-guide/say-hello-to-html-elements/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Say Hello to HTML Elements"
+title: "Say Hello to HTML Elements"
+parent: "certificates-guide"
 ---

 HTML elements are written with a starting tag, an ending tag, and the content in between: